dayofkishore/labelstudio/Readme.md

 ### Summary
 This code base customizes open source annotation tool Label-Studio.
-With this, we adapt LS (label-studio) and integrate into our NM training/retraining pipeline.
+With this, we adapt LS (label-studio) and integrate into our training/retraining pipeline.

 ### Changes from previous version
 In previous versions, we only loaded the (pdf converted to) image files into LS.